These Almond Miso Oatmeal Cookies come out crunchy on the outside and chewy on the inside, with salty and nutty flavor addition from white miso paste.

 There are many types of miso, depending on how long the fermentation process, the type of grain, and the proportions of the ingredients, the flavor can be sweet or salty, mild or pungent.
 Start just by looking at the color of the miso, which is a good indicator of how strong it will be.

 White miso (shiro, in Japanese) is mild and slightly sweet.
 In general, white miso has less salt and more koji (mold).
-Meanwhile, red miso has deeper flavor.
-It contains more salt, which allows for longer fermentation times which results in development of complex, umami-rich flavor with a bit of funk.
+Meanwhile, red miso has a deeper flavor.
+It contains more salt, which allows for longer fermentation times which results in the development of a complex, umami-rich flavor with a bit of funk.

 2. Do not add too much miso

 Miso paste is high in salt, so plain miso tastes extremely salty.
 If you have seen my previous Miso Soup recipe, a tablespoon of miso is enough for making about a cup of soup.
 Hence, the ratio of miso paste and cookie dough is pretty crucial for this recipe.
 Do not forget to spoon and level the miso paste, because the added miso will create saltier cookies.

 It is really important to use cold butter because cold butter has the ability to hold air.
 When creaming the butter, miso, and sugar together, you are using the sugar to incorporate air pockets into the butter, which will make your cookies light and crisp.
 Beat them for about 3 minutes until lighter and fluffier.